This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 - Those with a sensitive respiratory passage should keep an eye out for mild irritation due to the inhalation of dust.

 - It is advisable to keep this away from the reach of infants and children, as they are more likely to experience these effects.

-- Long term exposure may lead to respiratory issues.
-However, this is reported only with the use of crystalline forms of diatomaceous earth.
-Food grade is amorphous in nature and does not hold the same concerns.
+- Long-term exposure may lead to respiratory issues.
+However, this is reported only with the use of crystalline forms of DE.
+Food grade is amorphous and does not hold the same concerns.

 - For pets, no issues are observed even when it was ingested internally.

 Is Diatomaceous Earth Safe for the Environment?

-For the environmentally conscious, there is no need to worry.
+For environmentally-conscious people, there is no need to worry.
 Diatomaceous earth does not contribute to pollution of any kind and is nontoxic to most fishes, animals, and aquatic invertebrates.

-Speaking of trees, your garden will benefit immensely from the presence of diatomaceous earth in the soil as it helps in retaining water and nutrients.
-Diatomaceous earth is utilized as a supplement to replenish the earth so that it can sustain farming for human consumption.
+Speaking of trees, your garden will benefit immensely from the presence of DE in the soil as it helps in retaining water and nutrients.
+It can be used to replenish the earth.

-Hence, diatomaceous earth seems to pose no major threat to any natural element, whether as an ecosystem at a whole or its individual elements.
+Hence, Diatomaceous Earth seems to pose no major threat to any natural element.

 If you like the post, then don’t forget to share it!